Nursing Student Brightens Holidays for Hospital Patients

-Kristina Dube ’18, a nursing major at The College at Brockport, is bringing some extra comfort and joy to patients at Strong West this holiday season.
+Kristina Dube ’18, a nursing major at SUNY Brockport, is bringing some extra comfort and joy to patients at Strong West this holiday season.

 Dube is a volunteer with the Friends of Strong, an organization of nearly 1,500 volunteers who work with Strong Memorial Hospital, including its Strong West branch in Brockport, to provide services to patients and their families, promote the hospital in the community, and assist with fundraisers.

 The Friends of Strong is holding its second annual campaign to stuff stockings for children and teenagers who will be in the Emergency Department during the holidays, and Dube is taking a leading role.